-If the System earns 2.00% greater than the assumed rate of return in each year of the projection, the AVA funded ratio is projected to increase to 200% by the 2028 valuation, eleven years earlier than in the baseline projection.
+If the System earns 2.00% greater than the assumed rate of return in each year of the projection, the AVA funded ratio is projected to increase to 193% by the 2030 valuation compared to 158% in the baseline projection.
 Given the System is expected to be in a surplus position, no employer contributions would be required for the projection period under this scenario.